Czech Judicial Independence, the State, and the case of the former C.S. Funds

 Whatever the merits, or otherwise, of Minister Blazek's actions, it highlights how politicians can damage a judge's career if they don't like his/her rulings and how Czech judicial independence is compromised.
 The promotion or disciplinary action against judges should be a matter for the judiciary, and the judiciary alone; without political interference.
 The role of any Minister of Justice should be to promote and defend judicial independence, not undermine it.

-The issue of judicial independence touches a ''raw nerve'' here at AKRO investiční společnost, a.s., where we have been seeking compensation for the 50,000 investors in the former C. S. Funds who, in 1997, were defrauded of more than CZK 1.2bn (Eur 50m) following repeated acts of maladministration by officials.
+The issue of judicial independence touches a ''raw nerve'' here at AKRO investiční společnost, a.s., where we have been seeking compensation for more than 50,000 investors in the former C. S. Funds who, in 1997, were defrauded of more than CZK 1.2bn (Eur 50m) following repeated acts of maladministration by officials.
 Twenty-five years later, these investors have received neither an apology nor compensation from the State.

 After a series of perverse and contradictory judgements, AKRO has twice sought (unsuccessfully) to have the case taken-up by the European Court of Human Rights, not least for what we perceive was the absence of a fair trial.
 At times, certain judges have given the impression of being desperate to find in favour of the state- as if their careers indeed depended on it.
 So surreal has the case become, we even published a parody likening the certain court proceedings to the fictional court in Lewis Carrol's Alice in Wonderland.
 Another interesting article we wrote about the Czech judiciary is here.